w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 # Consistency in NoSQL: BASE

-The CAP theorem is often cited as a justification for the use of weaker consistency models, for example **BASE**
+The CAP theorem is often cited as a justification for the use of weaker consistency models, for example, **BASE**

 - *Basically Available Soft-state services with Eventual consistency*